Damascus: State of old Damascus

 In October 2010, Global Heritage Fund named Damascus one of 12 cultural heritage sites most "on the verge" of irreparable loss and destruction.

 Education

 Damascus is the main center of education in Syria.
 It is home to Damascus University, which is the oldest and largest university in Syria.
-After the enactment of legislation allowing private higher institutions, several new universities were established in the city and in the surrounding area, including:
+After the enactment of legislation allowing private higher institutions, several new universities were established in the city and the surrounding area, including: